 \section{Introduction}

-The empirical Archie's law \citep{Archie} comes out of the laboratory, where electrical resistivity $\rho$ and porosity $\phi$ values are obtained for several samples of a particular rock type fully saturated by brine or some other electrolyte.
-When the pairs of measured values $\phi$ and $\rho/\rho_{e}$ ($\rho_{e}$ is the resistivity of the electrolyte) are plotted on a log\textendash log plot and fit to a straight line, the slope of that line is $-m$.
-The utility of Archie's law
+The empirical Archie's law \citep{Archie} came out of the laboratory, where electrical resistivity $\rho$ and porosity $\phi$ values were obtained for samples of a particular rock type fully saturated by brine or other electrolyte.
+The pairs of measured values $\phi$ and $\rho/\rho_{e}$ ($\rho_{e}$ is the resistivity of the electrolyte) were plotted on a ln\textendash ln plot and fit to a straight line, with slope $-m$.